XelerT/hashtable/README.md

 # Prealigned words

-If we want to have maximum in searching functions we need to spend more memory to aligne words and compare them using avx registers.
+Now we will aligne words and prepare them for avx optimisation before searching tests.

-This part breifly repeats stats from previous part of work but with aligned words before searching them in hashtable.
+This part briefly repeats stats from previous part of work but with aligned words before searching them in hashtable.

 ## Gereral performance